zmking888/Version9/readme.txt

 M2000 Interpreter and Environment

-Version 9.5  Revision 3 active-X
+Version 9.5  Revision 4 active-X

-Minor details plus Speed improvement.
+Fix a bug from rev 2.

 From version 9.0 revision 50: